Notary System FAQ

 Tutorial, Education and the Test

-Do I have to take the online tutorial?
+Do I have to take the notary training?

 No. The only applicants who must take an approved notary education course are those who don't hold a commission at the time of application.
 If you are a notary now, you may but you don’t have to take a course.
-The Secretary of State course is free and available seven days a week, but there are other options.
+The Secretary of State course is free.
+You can sign up for one of our in-person notary public education webinars.
 Check the notary public education providers list for other providers and our free in-person seminars.